 Faceship: Samus Aran's Gunship has the design of her helmet built on it.

-Foregone Conclusion: Judging from the dialogue in Fusion, Adam Malkovich will sacrifice himself in Other M. Also, Ridley reappears in that game — and, of course, dies, allowing its remains to get frozen.
+Foregone Conclusion: Judging from the dialogue in Fusion, Adam Malkovich will sacrifice himself in Other M. Also, Ridley reappears in that game — and, of course, dies, allowing his remains to get frozen.

-Other M also explains why Ridley fell apart so easily when you encounter the body in the freezer in Metroid Fusion and the X parasite escapes its body.
-The last we see Ridley in Other M, it is a dried, gray husk after having its life sucked out of it by the Queen Metroid.
+Other M also explains why Ridley fell apart so easily when you encounter the body in the freezer in Fusion and the X Parasite escapes his body.
+The last we of see Ridley in Other M, is a dried, gray husk after having his life sucked out of him by the Queen Metroid.

 Fungus Humongous: found in a few corridors of Crateria in Super Metroid, yet noticeably absent in Brinstar.
-Also, the Phazon-irradiated mushrooms in the Phazon Mines.
+Also, the Phazon-irradiated mushrooms in Prime's Phazon Mines.

-Mushrooms also appear near the entrance to Tourian in Metroid: Zero Mission, which is in a section of Brinstar close to Super's "green" zone, but otherwise still rocky.
+Mushrooms also appear near the entrance to Tourian in Zero Mission, which is in a section of Brinstar similar to Super's "green" zone, but otherwise still rocky.